-Humanitarian-Development Nexus Collaboration Hub
+Humanitarian-Development Nexus Collaboration Hub (New Design Coming Soon!)

 The Humanitarian-Development Nexus Collaboration Hub represents the commitment of CORE Group and its members to confront the reality that the humanitarian and development sectors must further align in order to improve the coherence of aid interventions, manage risk, reduce vulnerability, and ultimately strengthen collective effort towards the Sustainable Development Goals (SDGs).